rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 Considering another work performed on the same data, using the inception v3, the pre-trained model for image classification, Carey B achieved an accuracy of 83%, which is considered to be a good classification rate based on the performance of the model.

-Using the above understandings, We will be using VGG16 for our data for classifying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, Using transfer learning through these models, make a comparative study and analyse the performance of the model.
+Using the above understandings, We will be using VGG16 for our data for classifying the breeds of the Dogs, Later we build a Convolutional Neural Network and tune the parameters, Using transfer learning through these models, make a comparative study and analyze the performance of the model.

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing